AlexKamaev/testcafe-once-hook-example/README.md

 - `/remove` - removes a record from the `JSON` file and redirects to the main page.

 To start the project, execute the `npm start` command;

-## Once helper
-Use the `once` helper from the `utils/once.js` file in the `fixture.beforeEach` and `fixture.afterEach` hooks.
-The `once` helper will execute its callback function only once per a browser for `fixture.before` and `fixture.after`.
-The first available browser will be chosen.

 Go to the `tests` directory to see the examples.